aiAdrian/flatland_railway_extension/README.md

 - [RailroadSwitchCluster](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/utils/FlatlandDynamicsRenderer.py)

   The left graph shows all connecting edges (cluster).
 The number shows the cluster id.
-Cells with the same cluster id belongs to the same cluster.
+Cells with the same cluster id belong to the same cluster.
 On the right the graph shows all switch clusters.
 A switch cluster contains one or more crossing (switch) cells where each switch within the cluster are all neighbors.
 The switches in the same cluster have the same switch cluster id.

   ![RailroadSwitchCluster](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchCluster.png "RailroadSwitchCluster")